captaincurry94/Yellowpages-Scraper/README.md

 * selenium
 * pandas

+Additionally, you must define the path to your chromedriver.
+If not already installed, you can get it from https://chromedriver.chromium.org/downloads

 You can then set the mandatory variables "searchterm" and "region" as well as the optional filter "search_distance".